sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## No Header Confidentiality

-SFrame provides integrity protection to the SFrame header (the Key ID and counter values), but it does not provide confidentiality protection.
+SFrame provides integrity protection to the SFrame header (the KID and CTR values), but it does not provide confidentiality protection.
 Parties that can observe the SFrame header may learn, for example, which parties are sending SFrame payloads (from KID values) and at what rates (from CTR values).
 In cases where SFrame is used for end-to-end security on top of hop-by-hop protections